General Dental Care for Kids and Adults in Singapore

 Despite our best efforts at brushing, tartar (or calculus in dental speak) accumulates over time especially just under the gum line.
-This accumulation provides the ideal conditions for bacteria to thrive and flourish resulting in bleeding gums and even loose teeth due to the destruction of the supporting bone.
+This accumulation provides the ideal conditions for bacteria to thrive and flourish resulting in bleeding gums and even loose teeth due to the destruction of the supporting bone, making it necessary to have scaling and polishing carried out.
 Ultrasonic instruments vibrate the stains and calculus off gently after which a polishing cup is used to remove any remaining plaque and leaves your teeth feeling smooth and looking sparkly!

 Clickfor a look at how gums disease affects our teeth

 The clear advantage of having a tooth coloured restoration is aesthetics.
 Shades can be blended to create colours that are nearly identical to the original missing tooth structure.
 These fillings are a mixture of plastic and glass and they can also bond to the remaining tooth structure to give it insulation from thermal changes.

 Having your teeth protected with inlays or onlays is a fantastic way to preserve the health and structural integrity of your teeth.
 Generally made of porcelain (although they can be made of gold), inlays are molded to fit the shape of a cavity and restore the tooth to its original form.
 This treatment option is effective for instances where the patient has large cavities which a direct filling would not be able to fix.
 Onlays are similar except they are used to replace a missing cusp (the points on the crown of your tooth).
 Both of these treatments allow for minimally invasive dentistry as they require less tooth trimming than a direct filling to hold a crown.

 Clickfor a look on how Inlays and onlays work.